NEWS ᎧᏃᎮᏓ

 SPORTS ᏍᎦᏚᎩ

-The Cherokee Middle School Braves and Lady Braves are going to the Smoky Mountain Conference championship at the Robbinsville High School Gymnasium on Thursday, Jan.
+The Cherokee Middle School Braves capped off a perfect season with a 77-42 victory over the Rosman Tigers in the championship finals of the Smoky Mountain Conference tournament held at the Robbinsville High School on Thursday, Jan.
 22.

 OBITUARIES ᏧᏂᏲᎰᏒ